 directions.
 Nature has provided an absolute frame of reference.
 The

+deeper significance of this concept is not yet clear.
 With all due respect to my eminent colleague I suggest the meaning of

 this fact is not obscure at all.
 I suggest the evidence (the CMR) which